dimosr/dimosr.github.io/_posts/2018-03-25-The-things-you-must-do.md

 layout: post
 title: "The things you MUST do (if you haven't yet)"
 date: 2018-03-25
-excerpt: "If you haven't done these things yet, I feel sorry for you."
+excerpt: "A collection of things I believe you must do, if you haven't yet"
 tags: [lifestyle, development, life, suggestions]
 ---